Insight

 A practical guide for small businesses choosing the first workflow worth automating without drifting into a giant transformation roadmap.

 The best first workflow is usually the one everybody already complains about.
-It creates enough repeated admin, owner interruption, or status chase that the business feels the drag every week, not just in theory.
+It creates enough repeated admin, owner interruption, or status chase that the business feels the cost every week, not just in theory.

 That matters because the team already understands the pain.
 You do not need to manufacture urgency for a workflow that is obviously slowing people down.